hbenali/docker-file-log-driver/README.md

 # docker-file-log-driver

 File log driver for Docker that sends all of the containers output to a specified File.
-The code is inspired by https://github.com/pressrelations/docker-redis-log-driver.
+The code is inspired by https://github.com/pressrelations/docker-redis-log-driver and forked from https://github.com/deep-compute/docker-file-log-driver.

 ## Background